Bernahdote/Stockast/README.md

 # Stockast
-AI-application MVP project at Hackathon in Karlsruhe (KIT) hosted by {Tech: Europe}, supported by ACI.dev, ElevenLabs and Mistral.
+MVP AI application developed during a Hackathon at Karlsruhe Institute of Technology (KIT), hosted by {Tech: Europe} and supported by ACI.dev, ElevenLabs, and Mistral.

 ### Our Goals
-We set out to build a platform that helps you stay on top of your investment portfolio.
-Using real-time news and statistics, our AI generates summaries and turns them into straight-forward podcasts you can listen to anywhere, anytime.
+We built Stockast, a platform that helps you stay informed about your investment portfolio.
+Using real-time news and statistics, our AI generates concise summaries and converts them into straightforward, listen-anywhere podcasts.
 Give it a try, and don’t forget to leave us your feedback!

 ## Call TTS Test